 Maison Plisson, which has become somewhat of a Parisian institution in just a few short years, will take the wraps off its second boutique in May.
 Located in a 1,200 m² space in Marché Saint-Honoré, it will be a market, a delicatessen, a wine cellar, and a restaurant all rolled into one.
 And for fans of Italian gastronomy, Eataly, a dedicated 4,000 m² megastore will be inaugurated in the Marais in early 2019.

 The 2018 Michelin Guide starred restaurants:

 As well as a rich programme of events and new openings mentioned above, in 2018 Paris accounts for 106 starred restaurants following the publication of the famous guide in February of this year: 9 restaurants more than in 2017 and 18 new ones.
 The ideal opportunity to present some of them below!

 For 3* restaurants, the bucolic Pré Catelan, in the Bois de Boulogne, stands out for its modern decoration that enhances the historic elegance of the place.
 Chef Frédéric Anton, a figure of contemporary French cuisine and Meilleur Ouvrier de France in 2000, creates original compositions that are a feast for the palate and the eyes.
-Finally, Alain Ducasse au Plaza Athénée offers a sublime dining experience, visually and in terms of flavours.
 The dining space is bounded by three huge polished stainless bell covers, evoking a world of architecture and design.
 The cooking, full of contrasts and harmony, seeks to be natural and respectful of the planet.